tesseract-ocr/tessdoc/tess5/TrainingTesseract-5.md

 1. Render text to image + box file.
 (Or create hand-made box files for existing image data.)
 1. Make unicharset file.
 (Can be partially specified, i.e. created manually).
-1. [Make a starter traineddata from the unicharset and optional dictionary data.](#creating-starter-traineddata)
+1. [Make a starter/proto traineddata from the unicharset and optional dictionary data.](#creating-starter-traineddata)
 1. Run tesseract to process image + box file to make training data set.
 1. Run training on training data set.